Diamondbacks vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In eight games over the last 10 matchups when favored by oddsmakers, the Diamondbacks have a record of 7-1.
+- The Diamondbacks have played as the favorite in eight of their past 10 games and have gone 7-1 in those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over six times.
+- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over seven times.

 - The Diamondbacks have a record of 2-2-0 ATS over their last 10 games.